anshuldevx/anshuldevx/README.md

 # Hi there 👋, I'm Anshul Chauhan

 Welcome to my GitHub profile!
-I'm a dedicated full-stack developer on a journey of continuous learning and growth.
-With a passion for crafting elegant and functional web solutions, I'm eager to explore new technologies, expand my skill set, and collaborate on exciting projects.
+I bring a decade of experience designing and developing robust distributed systems.
+As a full-stack developer, I specialize in building end-to-end web and mobile applications from the ground up.

 ## 👨‍💻 About Me

 - 🥇 **Among top 10% freelancer on [Fiverr](https://www.fiverr.com/anshulchauha?public_mode=true)** — Feel free to check out my client reviews.
-- 🚀 Full-stack developer passionate about building scalable, user-centric web applications.
+- 🚀 Full-stack developer passionate about building scalable, user-centric web and mobile applications.
-- 🧠 Constantly exploring new technologies — currently focused on AI integrations and DevOps tools.
+- 🧠 Constantly exploring new technologies — currently focused on AI.
 - 🤝 Open to collaboration on innovative side projects, startups, and freelance gigs.
 - 🌍 Based in India, working remotely with clients worldwide.